 If you are getting a divorce in Tennessee, you must know what property is considered marital property and how it will be divided between you and your spouse.
 If you and your spouse can agree with how property, assets, and debt are distributed amongst each party, you can determine the terms of the agreement.
 However, if you are not able to reach an agreement, the judge will decide what property each party receives based on several marriage factors.

-At Casey, Simmons & Bryant, PLLC, our lawyers are committed to protecting your rights and best interests.
+At Casey, Simmons & Bryant, PLLC, our Jackson property division lawyers are committed to protecting your rights and best interests.
 We will work hard to preserve your financial investments and give you a fresh start in the next chapter in life.

-Contact us to schedule a free consultation with a Tennessee property division attorney!
+Questioning how is property divided in a divorce in Tennessee?
+Contact us to schedule a free consultation with a Tennessee property division attorney today!

-How Are Assets Divided in a Divorce in Tennessee?
+How is Property Divided in a Divorce in Tennessee?

 If you and your spouse come to an agreement with regards to how property is divided, then you can make all of the decisions.
 Your agreement needs to be documented in a Marital Dissolution Agreement.